 Format a drive to ExFAT from Windows Explorer by:

-- right-click on a drive in Windows Explorer
+- right-click on drive to format

-New empty hard drive not showing in Windows Explorer
+Hard drive missing in Windows Explorer

-- Control Panel > Computer Management > Disk Management
+- Control Panel → Computer Management → Disk Management

 format driveletter /FS:exFAT /Q